 To hide your IP address with a proxy server:

 The Tor Network (or The Onion Router) is an open-source, decentralized system run by volunteers around the world.
 It is a free and popular way for users to hide their IP address and remain anonymous online.

 The most common way to use Tor is through the Tor Browser, which is based on Firefox.
 Tor applies layered encryption to your web traffic and bounces it through a global network of servers before it reaches the wider internet.

 At the final server in the network — known as the ‘exit node’ — the final layer of encryption is removed and your traffic is sent onto your target website.

 At this point, your activity has assumed the IP address of this final server.
 This helps conceal your identity, location, and online activity from tracking or surveillance.

-Tor is incredibly slow.
+- It is incredibly slow.
 Multiple servers and encryption layers mean that websites often take far longer to load than they normally would.

-Tor is often associated with criminality.
+- Tor is often associated with criminality.
 The anonymity offered by Tor attracts a community of unsavoury characters.
 The Dark Web, for instance, is only accessible through Tor.
 As such, using Tor may result in unwanted attention from authorities.

-Difficulty bypassing geo-restrictions.
+- Difficulty bypassing geo-restrictions.
 Though Tor hides your IP address behind the final server in the network, controlling where that server is located is not easy.
 You might therefore struggle to bypass specific geographic restrictions.